wikimedia/mediawiki-extensions-StructuredNavigation/README.md

 ```

 ## Benefits
-Using this extension allows creating navigations that are:
+Using this extension allows creating navigations that:
-  - machine-readable (`.json`, a universally accepted data format )
+  - are machine-readable in JSON, an open format for storing data
-  - automatically tracked using the `structurednavigation` page property (try using `[[Special:PagesWithProp/structurednavigation]]`)
-  - produced using a standard, semantic HTML output
+  - are retrievable with MediaWiki's Action API and REST API
-  - semantically sane: presentation details are separated from content (e.g separator symbol is auto-appended after each link using CSS - much nicer than having to manually include it after each link)
+  - only contain data: presentation details are separated from the content.
+No wikitext, inline CSS, or HTML required; e.g the separator symbol is auto-appended after each link using CSS.
+  - are automatically tracked using the `structurednavigation` page property (try using `[[Special:PagesWithProp/structurednavigation]]`)
+  - produce semantic and accessible HTML

 ## License
 Licensed under the [MIT license](LICENSE.txt).